sandhyashevatre/capstone-project/README.md

 Contributions to this project are welcome.
 Please follow the contribution guidelines provided in the repository.

 ## FAQ :  Essential to ask questions that helps clarify the project requirements

+**Project Objective:**

-What is the main goal of the web project?
+1. What is the main goal of the web project?
-What problem or need does it address?
+2. What problem or need does it address?
-What are the expected outcomes or deliverables?
+3. What are the expected outcomes or deliverables?

-## Target Audience:
+**Target Audience:**
 Do we have user personas or profiles to consider?

-## Functionality and Features:
+**Functionality and Features:**

-What specific features and functionality should the website have?
+1. What specific features and functionality should the website have?
-Are there any interactive elements(both external & on server) or special requirements?
+2. Are there any interactive elements(both external & on server) or special requirements?

-## Content and Information:
+**Content and Information:**

-What content and information should be included on the website?
+1. What content and information should be included on the website?
-Is content provided, or should it be created?
+2. Is content provided, or should it be created?

-## Design and User Experience:
+**Design and User Experience:**

-Are there any design preferences or brand guidelines to follow?
+1. Are there any design preferences or brand guidelines to follow?
-How should the user experience be optimized for the target audience?
+2. How should the user experience be optimized for the target audience?

-## Hosting and Domain:
+**Hosting and Domain:**

-Have hosting and domain considerations been made?
+1. Have hosting and domain considerations been made?
-Should the website be hosted on a specific platform?
+2. Should the website be hosted on a specific platform?

-## Security and Privacy:
+**Security and Privacy:**

-What security measures need to be in place to protect user data?
+1. What security measures need to be in place to protect user data?
-Are there privacy regulations to comply with?
+2. Are there privacy regulations to comply with?